-Article 4 - Confidentiality of communications
+Art.
+4. Confidentiality of communications

-- 1. Each service provider or operator shall ensure the confidentiality of communications, and of the traffic data relating thereto, effected by means of a public communications network and publicly available electronic communications services. - 2.
-No person other than the user concerned may listen to, tap or store communications or the traffic data relating thereto, or engage in any other kinds of interception or surveillance thereof, without the consent of the user concerned.

-3. Paragraph 2:

-- (a) shall not preclude technical storage which is necessary for the conveyance of a communication, without prejudice to the principle of confidentiality; - (b) shall not apply to authorities acting in the context of a serious offence in the course of its commission or immediately thereafter, or in the context of Article 40 of the Code of Criminal Procedure, or to authorities competent pursuant to Articles 88-1 to 88-4 of the Code of Criminal Procedure to safeguard State security, defence, public security and the prevention, investigation, detection and prosecution of criminal offences; - (c) shall not apply to communications, or the traffic data relating thereto, made to the single European emergency number 112 or the emergency numbers determined by the Institute solely for the purposes of (a) enabling messages to be listened to again in the event of problems of comprehension or ambiguity as between the caller and the person called, (b) permitting the documentation of false alarms, threats and improper calls and (c) the production of evidence where there is any dispute as to the course or conduct of action taken by way of assistance.
+- (1) Each service provider or operator shall ensure the confidentiality of communications and the related traffic data by means of a public communications network and publicly available electronic communications services - (2) It is prohibited for persons other than users to listen, tap, store or to use other kinds of interception or surveillance of communications and the related traffic data, without the consent of the users concerned. - (3) Paragraph (2): - (a) shall not prevent technical storage which is necessary for the conveyance of a communication without prejudice to the principle of confidentiality; (Act of 28 July 2011) - (b) "shall not apply to authorities acting in the context of Article 67-1 of the Code of Criminal Procedure, or to authorities competent pursuant to Articles 88-1 to 88-4 of the Code of Criminal Procedure to safeguard State security, defence, public security and the prevention, investigation, detection and prosecution of criminal offences;" - (c) shall not apply to communications, or the traffic data relating thereto, made to the single European emergency number 112 or the emergency numbers determined by the Institute solely for the purposes of (a) enabling messages to be listened to again in the event of problems of comprehension or ambiguity as between the caller and the person called, (b) permitting the documentation of false alarms, threats and improper calls and (c) the production of evidence where there is any dispute as to the course or conduct of action taken by way of assistance.
 Traffic data relating to the communications referred to above, including location data, shall be erased once the assistance has been provided.
-The content of such communications is to be erased on the expiry of a maximum period of six months;
+The content of such communications is to be erased on the expiry of a maximum period of six months:

-- (d) shall not affect the recording of communications and of the traffic data relating thereto where such recording is carried out in the context of lawful business practices for the purpose of providing evidence of a commercial transaction. - Parties to such transactions shall be informed in advance of the fact that such recordings may be made, of the reason or reasons for which communications are recorded and of the maximum period for which the recordings may be retained.
-Recorded communications are to be erased as soon as the object is achieved and at all events upon the expiry of the legally prescribed period for contesting the transaction; - (e) shall not apply where electronic communications networks are used with a view to storing information or accessing information stored in a subscriber's or user's terminal equipment by means of "cookies" or similar devices, provided that such "cookies" or devices are used for legitimate purposes, that the subscriber or user is provided with clear and full information, inter alia regarding the purpose of the processing, and that the subscriber or user has the right to object to such processing by the processor.
+- (d) shall not affect the recording of communications and of the traffic data relating thereto where such recording is carried out in the context of lawful business practices (Amended Act of 2 August 2002) "for the purpose of providing evidence of a commercial transaction. - Parties to such transactions" shall be informed in advance of the fact that such recordings may be made, of the reason or reasons for which communications are recorded and of the maximum period for which the recordings may be retained.
+Recorded communications are to be erased as soon as the object is achieved and at all events upon the expiry of the legally prescribed period for contesting the transaction; (Act of 28 July 2011) - (e) "shall not apply where electronic communications networks are used to store information or to gain access to information stored in the terminal equipment of a subscriber or user on condition that the subscriber or user concerned is provided with clear and comprehensive information, in particular about the purposes of the processing.
+The methods of providing information and offering the right to refuse should be as user-friendly as possible.
+Where it is technically possible and effective, the user's consent to processing may be expressed by using the appropriate settings of a browser or other application.

-This provision shall not preclude storage or technical access for the sole purpose of carrying out or facilitating the transmission of a communication over an electronic communications network, or as strictly necessary in order to provide an information society service explicitly requested by the subscriber or user.
+This shall not prevent any technical storage or access for the sole purpose of carrying out or facilitating the transmission of a communication over an electronic communications network, or as strictly necessary in order to provide an information society service explicitly requested by the subscriber or user."